cherrypy/cherrypy/docs/install.rst

 Requirements
 ############

-|project| does not have any mandatory requirements.
-However certain features it comes with
+|project| does not have any mandatory env requirements.
+Python-based distribution
-will require you install certain packages.
+requirements are installed automatically by ``pip``.
+However certain features it comes with will require you install certain packages.
 To simplify installing additional dependencies |project| enables you to specify extras in your requirements (e.g.
 ``cherrypy[json,routes_dispatcher,ssl]``):